misc-hosting/mtntbk/docs/nutrition/02-hydration.md

 my body mass, the type of exercise, and ambient temperature.
 I will get dehydrated quicker if I exercise hard when it's hot out.
-A study published in the Scandinavian Journal of Medicine in Sports gives the following rule of thumb, concluding that "**in temperate conditions, dehydration by 1---2% of body mass had no effect on endurance exercise performance when the exercise duration was less than 90 min.**"<sup>1</sup> To repeat, you can lose up to 1 to 2% of your body mass in water, without an effect on endurance.
+A study published in the Scandinavian Journal of Medicine in Sports gives the following rule of thumb, concluding that "**in temperate conditions, dehydration by 1--2% of body mass had no effect on endurance exercise performance when the exercise duration was less than 90 min.**"<sup>1</sup> To repeat, you can lose up to 1 to 2% of your body mass in water, without an effect on endurance.
 For me at 160lb or 73kg that's almost four cups or a liter of water!
 And none of it is relevant if the exercise session is shorter than 90 minutes.

+{: .fs-3 }
+1. Maughan, R.J. and Shirreffs, S.M.
+"Dehydration and rehydration in competitive sport."
+*Scandinavian Journal of Medicine & Science in Sports*, 2010-20: 40-47.
 Conversely, if you are losing more than that amount or if you are exercising for longer than 90 minutes, you may start to think about taking your first water break, with a carefully formulated hydration solution.